dankamongmen/dankdryer/README.md

 # Features

-* Temperatures up to 150C when printed with proper materials.
+* Temperatures up to at least 125C when printed with proper materials.
 * Accurate weight sensing throughout to determine how much water has been exorcised.
   * Post contextless deltas to reddit in the heat of dumbass arguments!
 DATA, bitch!
 * Slow rotation like delicious savory meat.